cstefanache/cstefanache.github.io/_posts/2016-04-05-angular-2-lifecycle.md

 ---

 Angular 2 Components and Directives have multiple lifetime hooks where custom logic can be executed.
-One important aspect is to know what is executed when.
+One important aspect is to know what is executed and when.
 In Angular <1.5 (prior to components) most of the time we would use a ```timeout(()=>{}, 0)``` in order to make sure that everything was initialized before doing any crazy actions.
 In Angular 1.5 we have more advanced component lifetime hooks that can be read in details in Pascal's blog here: [Exploring Angular 1.5: Lifecycle Hooks](http://blog.thoughtram.io/angularjs/2016/03/29/exploring-angular-1.5-lifecycle-hooks.html)